ciwin/twde-chatbot/resources/data/nlu.md

 - could i book some vacation?
 - i'd like book some vacation
 - i'd like to take some leave days
+- okay how about taking vacations can you do that?
+- take vacation
+- okay, I want to book holiday
+- book holiday
+- book holidays
+- I'd like to book another holiday
+- I want to take some holidays
+- I want to book vacations

 ## intent:leave_annual_take_date
 - take leave first week of July